 If you are not satisfied with the first response you receive, you can reply explaining why you feel our response is inappropriate and your complaint will be reconsidered within a further 20 working days in consultation with the charity's chief executive.

-Sadly, Brake receives, from time to time, derogatory, offensive and even occasionally threatening, correspondence from extremists, often motivated by their opposition to life-saving road safety measures.
+Sadly, Brake receives, from time to time, derogatory, offensive and even occasionally threatening, correspondence from individuals, often motivated by their opposition to life-saving road safety measures.
 This is particularly the case during media campaigns in which we state our support for traffic laws and their enforcement.
 We reserve the right not to reply to correspondence that we consider malicious or time-wasting in intent and not in any way related to helping us improve our professional standards of operation.
 We also reserve the right to refer to the police any correspondence we consider offensive or threatening.